-Office: Room 306, Royall Tyler Theatre
+Office: Room 301, Royall Tyler Theatre

-In addition to Kinship and Performance in the Black and Green Atlantic, Katie has published in Modern Drama, Performance Research, TDR: The Journal of Performance Studies, Text and Presentation and Screen.
-She has also contributed several essays to edited volumes, and to The Dictionary of Literary Biography: American Drama.
-For CV and full text of selected publications see: https://vermont.academia.edu/KatieGough
+In addition to Kinship and Performance, Katie has published in Modern Drama, Performance Research, TDR: The Drama Review, Text and Presentation, and Screen.
+She has also contributed several essays to edited volumes, to The Dictionary of Literary Biography: American Drama, and to the forthcoming Cultural History of Theatre.
+For CV and full text of selected publications go to: https://vermont.academia.edu/KatieGough

 - Sarah Carleton